GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 I chose Regina because she seemed very different from me.
 I wanted to try and have a break from myself, and try and see things from a different point of view, so that I can be a more un-biased designer.

-After looking through her profile, she seems like a very fun person that I would simpathize with very much, like the part where her profile says that she "likes to sing her heart off" in the trucks she's driving.
-I believe this could help me do a better job.

 ## Ideas
 Before I start, I'd like to clarify that I know that implementing some features that I mentioned here may be difficult to implement, even if they're simple, and in real-life, I'd find a way to satisfy both engineers and the user, but for the sake of pleasing Regina, I'll spit any idea that sounds good at first, in order to brainstorm, then pick what seems best.